liuyuanmeng/Project-4/README.md

 ### Key Learnings
 * Using Python and Django for the first time
 * Designing relationships on Back-End and control flow on Front-end
-* Reaching before making an APP (understanding market standard)
+* Reseraching before making an APP (understanding market standard)
 * Time management